Sociology 390 --- Social Statistics I

 Introductory Sociology (SOC101 or SOC301).
 Students unfamiliar with basic algebra (see the self-diagnostic quiz below) should complete college algebra before attempting this class.

-Frankfort-Nachmias & Leon-Guerrero, Social Statistics for a Diverse Society 4rd ed. with SPSS
+Frankfort-Nachmias & Leon-Guerrero, Social Statistics for a Diverse Society 6th edition

 Requirements: